kurotetsuka/papers/src/turing_criticism.md

 for the typical human examiner, is clearly too narrow.

 ### 2.2 Indirectness of Proof {#crits-directness}
-Turing, as he himself admits (Section 7), has little supporting evidence for his claim.
+Turing, as he himself admits (&sect; 7), has little supporting evidence for his claim.
 Unfortunately, he decides to support his thesis solely through discrediting the opposition of his time.
 Instead of mathematically or logically proving his position unassailable, he